String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

-On a technical note, we point out that up to and including order $\mathcal{O}(s^5)$ in the 6-point amplitudes $\mathbb{Z}_i$, we included all possible local terms proportional to the available Levi–Civita contractions in CT${}_6$.
-We found at each order that the SUSY Ward identity \reef{consistency} required all coefficients of the Levi–Civita terms to be zero.
-Therefore, at order $\mathcal{O}(s^6)$ and above, we assumed the Levi–Civita terms in CT${}_6$ vanish and accordingly excluded them from the outset to simplify the calculation.

-We emphasize that the nonlinear constraints \reef{eq:nonlinear_constraints_akq} have been derived using a bottom-up EFT approach; consequently, they must be satisfied by any UV completion of $\mathcal{N}=4$ SYM theory so long as the low-energy limit has EFT amplitudes with tree-level factorization.
+We emphasize that the nonlinear constraints \reef{eq:nonlinear_constraints_akq} have been derived using a bottom-up EFT approach; consequently, they must be satisfied by any UV completion of $\mathcal{N}=4$ SYM theory so long as the low-energy limit has EFT amplitudes with tree-level factorization and absence of Levi–Civita's in the scalar amplitudes.
 One such example is the massless open string amplitude.
 In the following, we examine examples of amplitudes from different UV completions and consider the consequences of the nonlinear relations among the $a_{k,q}$'s.